CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2021-03-29-duplicate-removal.md

 hash_set/10/10          6.34 us         6.34 us       110265
 ```

-Our baseline is over 2x faster than our new implementation!
+Our baseline is over 2x faster than the new implementation!

 ## Unordered Set + Copy